aazaff/teachPaleobiology/LabExercise15.md

 Your mission, if you choose to accept it, is to try and duplicate something *akin* to this process, but attempt to match references in [Neotoma](https://www.neotomadb.org) to GeoDeepDive.

 There are a few things you should consider.
 + There is no "right" way to do this.
 There are many solutions that could be acceptable.
-The only criterion for success is if you have created a method that gives you correct matches when you taste it.
+The only criterion for success is if you have created a method that gives you correct matches when you test it.
-+ You will want to download Neotoma references using its API, just like how we downloaded data from the PBDB using its API.
++ You will want to download Neotoma references using its API, just like how we downloaded data from the PBDB using its API in the example.
 You can find documentation for the Neotoma API [here](http://api.neotomadb.org/doc/resources/publications).
-+ Neotoma references are formatted quite differently than in PBDB.
++ Neotoma references are formatted quite differently than in the PBDB.
 This means that you could try a substantially different approach or try to convert the Neotoma data to be more like the PBDB.